 Settlement Management in SAP S/4HANA: How Subsequent Settlement Works in Purchasing

-If you switch from SAP ERP (ECC) to S/4HANA, you often search in vain for the old transactions for subsequent billing (in the past, often controlled via the WN application).
-The new centerpiece for bonus agreements with suppliers is SAP Settlement Management.
-In this guide, we will show you step by step how to map the process from contract creation to message output using the practical example of a purchasing bonus (rebate).
+Those who switch from SAP ERP (ECC) to S/4HANA often search in vain for the old transactions for subsequent billing, because in the past they were often controlled via the WN application.
+Instead, the new centerpiece for bonus agreements with suppliers is now SAP Settlement Management.
+Therefore, in this guide, we will show you step by step using the practical example of a purchasing bonus (rebate) how to map the process both from contract creation to message output.

 Table of Contents